 The headdress is a very powerful piece of African tradition for many reasons throughout different tribes.
-A headdress may be worn in the coming together of 2 people for a marriage, a ceremony for a good harvest, an inauguration of a new Chief or King, sacred rituals, divination’s, and funerals and many more reasons.
+A headdress may be worn in the coming together of two people for a marriage, a ceremony for a good harvest, an inauguration of a new Chief or King, sacred rituals, divination’s, funerals, and also general festivities and social gatherings.

 Strikingly impressive Igala Horned Helmet, with its smooth curvaceous animal horns fixed on either side of a gourd, decorated with a painted on pattern/design, carved out to fit the top of the head, adorned with cowrie shells that run around both the rim and